St John's College

-Hip-hop, dance, R&B, techno, funk, top-name DJs and club nights – you'll find it at Cambridge's most popular club, the...
+Hip-hop, dancehall, R & B, techno, funk, indie, house and garage; top-name DJs and club nights – you'll find it all at Cambridge's...

-'Gardi's' is responsible for the late-night nutrition of a large chunk of the student population, its walls plastered with photos of...
+'Gardi's' is responsible for the late-night nutrition of a large chunk of the student population, and its walls are plastered with...

 Trinity St · interesting places nearby

 The largest of Cambridge's colleges, Trinity offers an extraordinary Tudor gateway, an air of supreme elegance and a sweeping Great Court – the largest of its kind in the world.
 It also boasts the renowned and suitably musty Wren Library , containing 55,000 books dated before 1820 and more than 2500 manuscripts.
 Works include those by Shakespeare, St Jerome, Newton and Swift – and AA Milne's original Winnie the Pooh; both Milne and his son, Christopher Robin, were graduates

 As you enter Trinity through the part-gilded gate, have a look at the statue of the college's founder, Henry VIII, that adorns it.
 His left hand holds a golden orb, while his right grips not the original sceptre but a table leg, put there by student pranksters and never replaced.
 It's a wonderful introduction to one of Cambridge's most venerable colleges, and a reminder of who really rules the roost.